 “And *long pause* …”I see duck people”

-These are silly examples, but they are Remark!able because they are engaging, attention grabbing, and most of all simple!
+Always use engaging, attention grabbing, and most of all simple images!
 What examples of social humor have you found to go viral that were initiated or capitalized on by a business?
-Please share!